AntonFagerberg/antonfagerberg.github.io/_posts/2024-01-13-advent-of-code.markdown

 At the time of writing this, I've been doing [Advent of Code](https://adventofcode.com) for 9 years.
 Or put another way, I've been doing Advent of Code every year since it started in 2015.

-Next year would be my 10 year anniversary, and though I *love* symmetry and even numbers, this year was probably the last of Advent of Code.
-I've been saying that for a few years now but I think this time it's for real - and I will try to explain why.
-In some ways I'm writing this mainly for myself, to make a statement and ensure that I actually stop...

-But first, to recap my Advent of Code history with something like a retrospective.

-## The story of my 287 stars
+Although, this may have been my last year.
+(I've been saying that for many years but I'll try to keep away.)

 ### 2015 - first year in Elixir
 I was working at a consultancy firm and heard about this new thing called Advent of Code.
 Having recently worked a lot with Elixir I decided that I was going to try to do it in that language.

 I don't remember much but I do remember that I finished all problems (in the end, probably not in December).
-I also remember talking to an older colleague that it had ruined his Christmas since he couldn't "let go" of the problems when he should've spent time with his family - more on that later.
+I also remember talking to an older colleague that it had ruined his Christmas since he couldn't "let go" of the problems when he should've spent time with his family (I was able to relate to this later in life).

 It was other times back then, I ended up on ranking 410 with a solution that took over an hour - and even ranked 803 with a solution that took over 24 hours.
 That just doesn't happen anymore.

 ### 2016 - second year in Haskell
-This year I decided to challenge myself by establishing a new tradition: using a new programming language every year - I don't know why, I probably just wanted to brag  (eye-roll), or perhaps I fetishized difficult things.
+This year I decided to challenge myself by establishing a new tradition: using a new programming language every year - I don't know why, probably just to challenge myself.

 Being completely sold on functional programming, I decided to use Haskell.
 I had done some Haskell at University but it didn't click for me then.